 Throttling is best defined as when your Internet Service Provider (ISP) intentionally slows the speed of your broadband internet connection.

-Such throttling is usually a reactive measure used by ISPs and other types of communication networks to regulate a network’s traffic and alleviate network congestion.
+Throttling is usually a reactive measure used by ISPs and other types of communication networks to regulate a network’s traffic and alleviate network congestion.

 Any network is made up of servers and clients.
 Servers are specially set up computers that store massive amounts of data, which are accessed by clients.
 Clients are computers and other devices on the network that request data from the servers.